readthedocs/blog/read-the-docs-2018-stats.rst

 There are currently 3 projects enrolled in a revenue share, and we're hoping to expand that in 2019 to better support open source projects.

+The project is now on firm finaicial footing.
+We have a cash reserve that will allow us to pay all of our staff for 3 months in the event of a loss of revenue, which allows us to be more aggressive with our revenue going forward.
 This funding allowed us to expand from 4 to 5 full-time folks working on the project.

 We also moved hosting to Azure_ this year in August from Rackspace_,